 Bourbon or rye whiskey — We prefer Bourbon.
 However, rye whiskey is a great substitute.
-Keep it mind it has a drier flavor profile, but is equally delicious nonetheless.
+Keep in mind it has a drier flavor profile but is equally delicious nonetheless.

-For this particular recipe, we opted for Bulleit Bourbon, a Kentucky Bourbon that has a gentle spiciness and sweetness that we love.
+For this particular recipe, we opted for Bulleit Bourbon, a Kentucky Bourbon with gentle spiciness and sweetness that we love.

-Gingerbread simple syrup — Our own delicious concoction.
-It’s easy to make, inexpensive, and can be used also in other recipes whenever you need that Christmas touch.
+Gingerbread simple syrup — Our delicious concoction.
+It’s easy to make, inexpensive, and can also be used in other recipes whenever you need that Christmas touch.

 Angostura bitters — A staple ingredient in cocktail making for not only Old Fashioned but even most rum punches.
 Angostura gives a depth of flavor and complexity to the cocktail, intensifying and balancing all the ingredients.

-Orange peel strip — To release some citrus aroma and for garnish.
+Orange peel strip — To release some citrus aroma and garnish.

-Pomegranate seeds — To garnish for festive red touch of Christmas spirit.
+Pomegranate seeds — To garnish for a festive red touch of Christmas spirit.

-Simple syrup is a must-have ingredient for lots of cocktails since it helps sweeten drinks without having the sugar just sitting at the bottom of the glass.
+Simple syrup is a must-have ingredient for many cocktails since it helps sweeten drinks without having the sugar just sitting at the bottom of the glass.